A Complete Guide To Thang Long Imperial Citadel Hanoi, Vietnam

 Kinh Thien palace French period.

-You can see the remaining architecture of old stone foundations and steps to reach the main hall.
+However, you can still see the remaining architecture of old stone foundations and steps to reach the main hall.

 The highlight of this relic is the two stone dragons adoring on the porch.